plai-group/admin-info/Travel.md

 * Your trip is finalized when you get approval from the lab manager that the spending is fine.
 Do not book your trip beforehand.
 * If you ask us to book the trip for you, you will receive confirmation that your trip is fine and the booking confirmation in your CS email.

+## During your trip:

 Make sure to keep all the receipts your want to be reimbursed for during the trip, and get invoices when possible.
+This specially includes:
+* Invoice from hotel/accomodation provider
+* Boarding passes and other tickets
+* Certificate of attendance to the conference
-Note the [university per diem policy](https://finance.ubc.ca/travel/reconcile/meals-diem).
+Note the [university per diem policy](https://finance.ubc.ca/travel/reconcile/meals-diem) which might affect reimbursement of food and other items.

 ## After your trip:
 * Fill the [UBC CS travel reimbursement form](https://my.cs.ubc.ca/system/files/docs/Students%20and%20Postdocs%20Travel%20Reimbursement%20Claim%20Form.pdf)